July 31, 2019

 IPC, the Association Connecting Electronics Industries, provides manufacturing standards and acceptability criteria for all types of solder joints.
 They are typically considered the industry standard for creating high-quality solder joints.

-ANSYS Sherlock is another useful tool to mitigate solder failure.
+Ansys Sherlock is another useful tool to mitigate solder failure.
 It is an automated design analysis software solution that offers reliability physics and physics of failure (PoF)-based electronics design.
-To learn how it can help predict solder fatigue, read ANSYS Sherlock: Automated Design Analysis.
+To learn how it can help predict solder fatigue, view the recorded webinar: Introduction to Reliability Physics Analysis.